 Alberta Basic Security Guard Training Course (ABST)

-Effective June 1, 2011, all applicants for a security workers license in Alberta must successfully complete a mandatory training course or provide proof of equivalent training in order to qualify for a license.
+Effective June 1, 2011, all applicants for an Alberta security license must successfully complete a mandatory training course or provide proof of equivalent training in order to qualify for a license.
 Existing licensees and individuals renewing a license are not required to complete mandatory training at this time.
 See the SSIA Approved Training Course Provider List here to find a course that is convenient for you.